-HIST 1301 United States History I: Colonial Era to 1865

-An introduction to United States history from the pre-colonial period through Reconstruction.
+HIST 1301 United States History I: Colonial Era to 1865 3 Credit Hours An introduction to United States history from the pre-colonial period through Reconstruction.
 It is required of all teacher certification candidates.
+This is a writing intensive course.
+Prerequisite: ENGL 1301 Offered: Fall/Spring Yearly

-HIST 1302 United States History II: Reconstruction to the Present 3 Credit Hours

-An introduction to United States history from Reconstruction to the present.
+HIST 1302 United States History II: Reconstruction to the Present 3 Credit Hours An introduction to United States history from Reconstruction to the present.
 It is required of all teacher certification candidates.
 This is a writing intensive course.
+Prerequisite: ENGL 1301 Offered: Fall/Spring Yearly

-HIST 1381 Introduction to the African American Experience 3 Credit Hours

-An interdisciplinary course that studies African Americans in the United States.
+HIST 1381 Introduction to the African American Experience 3 Credit Hours An interdisciplinary course that studies African Americans in the United States.
 The course includes a survey of ancient Africa, slavery in the United States, the Civil War, Reconstruction, segregation, the Harlem Renaissance, and the Civil Rights Movement.
 This course also meets a diversity requirement.
+Prerequisite: None Offered: Fall/Spring Yearly